concertotech/docs/docs/log-store-network/overview.md

 # Overview

-Log Store is a decentralised time-series database.
+Log Store is a decentralized time-series database.

 All data transported to and from Log Store is verifiably tamper-proof.